HermanL02/WarwickUniversity-Notes/202404/Script.md

 Therefore, my idea is to make a keyboard that when you receive a message, copy it, then it will be automatically decrypted, and when you are sending a message, there is a button, tap it, and encrypt it.
 It sounds not reality to create a keyboard on our own.
 However, which keyboard should we use to begin?
 When I was trying to find a keyboard to make a plug in.
 What brings to my mind is that the keyboard must be open sourced, secured and fully offline.
 Fcitix /ˈfaɪtɪks/ (**Free Chinese Input Tool for X**) is the largest community maintained Chinese input method.
 It satisfied everything I required.
 So, we mainly edited their keyboard's clipboard part, and another part on their input view to implement the E2EE feature.
 After I finished the implemented, there is very recent research published on Apr.23 which verifies what I just talked.
 It reveals that most of the Chinese keyboards are leaking your personal information.
 This is already fixed.
-However, it raised my concern.
-If a keyboard is connected to the internet, it still has the potential possibility to leak your information.
-So, w
+However, it proves that a keyboard is connected to the internet, it still has the potential possibility to leak your information.
+So, I believe for me it is correct to use Fcitix.
 ## Protocol
-The main protocol we are using now is the RSA protocol, because it is easy to use, well known, and reliable protocol.
+The main protocol we are using now is the RSA protocol, because it is easy to use, well known, and reliable.
 We might have some updates regarding other protocols, such as Signal.
 # Demonstration
 For this part, I would say sorry to Dr. Feng Hao, because I didn't have much progress after February on the Windows version.
 However, I did finish a simple example of my mobile version.